-Section 16(1) of the Divorce Act, 1985 provides that an application for custody or access may be made "by either or both spouses or by any other person".
 Section 16(3) requires non-parents to obtain the leave of the court to apply for access.
 The Act does not specify the basis for granting leave.
 It is important to recognize that "custody" under the Divorce Act takes on a wide meaning, akin to guardianship under the Alberta law.